Why Is Anxiety Worse During Menopause?

 Experiencing Anxiety and Other Menopause Symptoms?
 Alloy Can Help

 We got you.
-Our plant-based products are designed to balance your hormones and reduce your symptoms, including anxiety.
+Our plant-based estradiol products are designed to balance your hormones and reduce your menopause symptoms, including anxiety.

-If you’re experiencing menopausal anxiety and need a helping hand, trust Alloy to create a menopause hormone therapy plan that will help bring you the daily peace you deserve.
-We make it simple–just take our quiz or select a product, complete our free assessment, and start a conversation with our doctor.
+If you’re experiencing menopausal anxiety and need a helping hand, trust Alloy to create a menopausal hormone therapy plan that will bring you the daily peace you deserve.
+We make it simple – just take our quiz or select an MHT product (such as estradiol pills, patches, or vaginal cream), complete our medical intake form, and start a conversation with a menopause-trained doctor.

 Menopause is, above all else, a journey.
 We’re ready to walk with you.